Smile Gallery

 Removing these defects could involve drilling them out and placing a filling material in the tooth.
 However, at the Melbourne Smile Clinic, we want to take a conservative approach and treat the tooth enamel with a re-mineralising agent that can ...

-Composite resins can be directly bonded to teeth to improve their shape and contour for a more harmonious smile.
-In this case, the misshapen and chipped front teeth (as circled) have been recontoured by direct composite bonding to give a seamless finish and more harmonious smile.
+Composite resins can be directly bonded to teeth to improve their shape and contour so they look more even.
+In this case, the misshapen and chipped front teeth (as circled) have been recontoured by direct composite bonding according to the patient's wishes. .

 This patient was unhappy with the appearance of their two upper central incisors.
 These teeth had some old composite veneers and fillings which were poorly contoured and discoloured.
 Furthermore, they looked dissimilar from each other.
 After home-bleaching to whiten the teeth, new ceramic veneers were placed on the teeth to achieve a result our patient was happy with.